exonum/exonum/examples/demo-create-service-with-data-proofs/tutorial/frontend.md

-# Cryptocurrency frontend tutorial
+# Service with data proofs frontend tutorial

 <!-- spell-checker:ignore uint -->

-Cryptocurrency demo application is built on [Vue.js](https://vuejs.org) framework together with [Bootstrap](https://getbootstrap.com/).
+The service with data proofs demo application is built on [Vue.js](https://vuejs.org) framework together with [Bootstrap](https://getbootstrap.com/).

 This tutorial covers the interaction of the client with Exonum blockchain: